-In this month’s HerTake question, Nina is tackling the sticky issue of maintaining individual friendships within a group of friends that is falling apart.
+In this month’s HerTake question, Nina is tackling the sticky issue of maintaining individual friendships when a group of friends falls apart.
 Have you been in this situation as an adult or even in younger years, perhaps?
 We love that our community helps each other in the comments section.
 Don’t be afraid to add your two cents.

 I’ve shared a close friendship with a group of women for several years.
-However, the dynamic of the group is evolving and it’s deteriorating because of external and internal reasons.
+However, the dynamic of the group is evolving and the group of friends is falling apart because of external and internal reasons.
 I’ve maintained individual relationships with each woman; however, now I feel like I am in the middle, because although I get along with each person individually that isn’t the case across the board.

 Should I address this with the group or let it go?
 And if I choose to let go of the group, how do I continue to maintain individual friendships without stepping on anyone’s toes?